hzung/custom-build-opencv-android/README.md

 "CMakeFiles/opencv_java.dir/gen/calib3d.cpp.o"
 ```

-This configuration prevent the compiling process removing these files.
-We're gonna need these files when linking library (**step 9**).
+This configuration prevent the compiling process removing these above files.
+We're gonna need these files when manually linking library (**step 9**).

 **Step 6**.
 Start compiling with 4 compiling jobs.
 Pick the greater number for faster compiling if your computer is trong.